DocumentationRelationships

 • MCP Server - Query your relationship data from Claude Desktop using natural language (e.g., "What is my history with john@acme.com?")

-• Daily Overview - A relationship-aware daily view that helps you review prep, follow up with recent contacts, and act on relationships going quiet
+• Daily Brief - A relationship-aware daily view that helps you review prep, follow up with recent contacts, and act on relationships going quiet

 Data Quality